 - Agricultural Produce: fresh fruits, vegetables, meat, eggs, cheese, maple syrup, honey, jelly, juice, plants, flowers, and more.
 Looking for organic, non-GMO, or pasture raised?
 We have that too.

 - Delicious Foods: freshly cooked ethnic (Chinese, Japanese, Cambodian, Mexican, Thai), American, macrobiotic, vegetarian, vegan cuisine, and baked cookies, cakes, pies, gourmet and whole-grain breads, condiments, coffee, smoothies, ice cream and more.

-- Local Crafts: cutting boards, baskets, pottery, leather goods, furniture, hammocks, clothing, jewelry, paintings, photographs, candles and more
+- Local Artisan Products: cutting boards, baskets, pottery, leather goods, furniture, hammocks, clothing, jewelry, paintings, photographs, candles and more

 Nope.
 Each market day changes as new produce comes into season or different vendors join and introduce new items.
 Check out the vendor directory to search for certain products or members.
 We are also very active on social media!
 Check out Facebook or Instagram to see the daily news.